folio-org/folio-org.github.io/README.md

 The master branch is automatically deployed as [dev.folio.org](https://dev.folio.org/)

 Other branches are re-built upon push of changes.
-Follow the GitHub link from the branch's continuous-integration details.
+Follow the GitHub link from the branch's continuous-integration details to view the generated branch site.

 ## Additional information